sbstjn/jwkserve/README.md

 ## Usage

-Think of `jwkserve` as a token vending machine that signs any payload as a valid JWT access token.
-It speeds up writing integration tests, especially in complex scenarios with different custom claims.
+Zero-config by design: `jwkserve` auto-generates cryptographic keys on startup and immediately serves all required endpoints.
+No configuration files, no external dependencies, no setup steps.
+Sign arbitrary payloads as valid JWT access tokens instantly—perfect for rapid prototyping, integration testing, and CI/CD pipelines where speed matters.

-Depending on how you've installed it, you can use the binary:
+Start the binary:

 ```bash
 # Use local binary